-Hope acknowledges that there is a God (and it isn’t me), I am His beloved creature and I was created to be with Him in paradice when this life is over.
+Hope acknowledges that there is a God (and it isn’t me).
+I am His beloved creature and I was created to be with Him in paradise when this life is over.

 Thanks for being here!